hmdhszd/Red-Hat-Certified-System-Administrator-RHCSA/contents/09- Manage security/1-Configure key-based authentication for SSH.md

 ## `X11Forwarding`

-`X11 forwarding` is a feature in the SSH (Secure Shell) protocol that allows graphical applications running on a remote server to be displayed on a local machine.
+`X11 forwarding` is a feature in the SSH (Secure Shell) protocol that allows graphical applications running on a remote server to be displayed on a local machine.  (on the server side)

 It enables users to run `GUI-based` `applications` on a `remote server` and have their graphical output redirected to their local machine.